theautonomy/guava-test/README.md

 ## Introduction

 Google Guava libraries are a set of useful Java utilities classes which supplement JDK core libraries.

-This project contains many JUnit test case to test and trail Guava utilities.
+This project contains many JUnit test case to test and trial Guava utilities.